What is Venture Debt?

 Although raising funds through venture debt may sound prudent, but a company should keep itself at bay from such debt in case of the following scenarios.

-- If a company doesn’t have a road map or means for the repayments of the debt.
-This is because in the event the loan is not repaid on time, the lenders may overtake the assets of the company in order to make good of its loss.
+- Suppose a company doesn’t have a road map or means for the repayments of the debt.
+It is because in the event the loan is not repaid on time, the lenders may overtake the assets of the company to make good of its loss.

 - One should avoid this debt in case the amount that is payable in the installments is greater than nearly 20% of the aggregate operating expenses of the company.